-I’ve written bios and PR material for Bruce Springsteen and the E Street Band (including official web bios for Springsteen, Stevie Van Zandt, Nils Lofgren and Soozie Tyrell and a number of the site’s album and tour blurbs) as well as Social Distortion and the Respect Sextet.
+I’ve written official media material for Bruce Springsteen and the E Street Band, including official site bios for Springsteen, Stevie Van Zandt, Nils Lofgren and Soozie Tyrell and a number of the site’s album and tour content.
+I’ve also written media materials for Social Distortion, the Respect Sextet and Jo Lawry.

 I’ve profiled such folks as Jimmy Buffett, Ed Helms, “Bizarre Foods” host Andrew Zimmern, the Beastie Boys, Billy Joel, John Mellencamp, Gnarls Barkley, four members of the E Street Band, the Avett Brothers, the Drive-By Truckers, John Prine, Tom Jones, “Weird Al” Yankovic, photographer Dan Winters, HGTV’s “Two Chicks and a Hammer” and the late pro wrestler-turned-hairstylist Sean Haire and many others.
 I wrote about Kentucky’s legendary Ark Encounter and the world’s hottest pepper for GQ.
 I also covered Bonnaroo for Billboard, as well as the Rock and Roll Hall of Fame induction, SXSW and Austin City Limits.

 I was part of Father’s Day week at GQ, interviewed several very cool people for cover stories for Savannah-based South Magazine and told GQ about putting my dog to sleep in a piece that’s hopefully funnier than it sounds.
 I tracked down a massive pipe organ for Indianapolis Monthly.
 Also, I once asked Bruce Springsteen if we should have a second baby, and he said yes, so we did.